 Is the Old Man of Coniston an easy walk?

-How hard is this Old Man of Coniston Circular Walk?
+How hard is the Old Man of Coniston Walk?

-Whilst the Old Man of Coniston is not the easiest climb, it is certainly not the most difficult.
-I would describe the difficulty as moderate.
-A reasonable level of fitness and coming prepared with water, snacks and appropriate, weather-suitable clothing are the best way to ensure a successful walk up the Old Man of Coniston.
+A reasonable level of fitness and coming prepared with water, snacks and appropriate, weather-suitable clothing are the best way to ensure a successful walk to the summit and back.

-What’s the best place to stay close to Old Man of Coniston?
+What are the best hotels near Old Man of Coniston?

 Whilst Coniston is a beautiful village located next to Coniston Water, there is perhaps more to do and see in the other towns mentioned above, making them better for an extended stay.
 For more ideas of what to do across the Lake District, check out this post from My Travel Scrapbook.